SerenityOS/serenity/Base/usr/share/man/man1/js.md

 * `-l`, `--print-last-result`: Print the result of the last statement executed.
 * `-g`, `--gc-on-every-allocation`: Run garbage collection on every allocation.
 * `-s`, `--no-syntax-highlight`: Disable live syntax highlighting in the REPL
-* `-t`, `--test-mode`: Run the interpreter with added functionality for the test harness

 ## Examples